desihub/tutorials/README.md

 # Menu of tutorials

 Tutorials in this repository include
+* [Introduction to Survey simulations](survey-simulations.ipynb): how to use "survey simulation" outputs
 * [Intro_to_DESI_spectra.ipynb](Intro_to_DESI_spectra.ipynb): how to find and read DESI spectra
 * [simulating-desi-spectra.ipynb](simulating-desi-spectra.ipynb): how to simulate your own spectra
 * [dc17a-truth.ipynb](dc17a-truth.ipynb) : connecting dc17a spectra and redshift catalog entries